 Columbia Basin Trust serves the southeast corner of B.C., which is the region most affected by the dams built under the Columbia River Treaty.
 Its boundaries are generally defined by those watersheds of the Columbia River which flow into the Columbia River within Canada, as outlined in Figure 1.
 The topography is characterized by four north-south mountain ranges, making transportation and communication infrastructure challenging.
-The CBT has 25.5 FTE's in its four office locations: Nakusp, Golden, Cranbrook and the corporate head office in Castlegar located at Suite 300 445-13 Ave.
+The CBT has 28 FTEs in its four office locations: Nakusp, Golden, Cranbrook and the corporate head office in Castlegar located at Suite 300 445-13 Ave.
 Castlegar, B.C.
 V1N 1G1.
-See map following.
+See map on the next page.